i9or/blog-infra/README.md

 Another manual step is to run `pm2 startup` command and follow its instruction.

-The same goes for production environment, but `production-provision.yml` playbooks needs to be used.
+The same goes for production environment, but `production-provision.yml` playbook needs to be used.

 ### Environment variables